UCSD-E4E/website2.0/_posts/2024-06-26-2024-summer-research-students.md

   photo: assets/people/h.cutler.jpg
 - bio: Karis Lewis is a junior at Howard University studying computer science and minoring in electronic studio art.
 As a Matthew Henson Fellowship recipient, she is working with the Simplifying Meshes team throughout the year to use neural networks as data structures to query shortest path lengths on large-scale terrain graphs.
 Karis is also working on implementing two mesh simplification algorithms.
 In her free time, she enjoys music, video games, and game development.
   photo: assets/people/k.lewis.jpg
+- bio: Allen Kan is a rising junior at UC San Diego and is pursuing a degree in Electrical Engineering.
+For this summer, he has been working on writing a database to assist in storing metadata for the mobile app.
+He has been out on boat trips to validate features of the mobile app and to address any mobile issues that arise.
+In his spare time, he enjoys reading, cooking and spending time with his family.
+  photo: assets/people/a.kan.jpg

 ---